How to Reinvest Dividends: 3 Pros, 3 Cons - Cabot Wealth Network

 Alternatively, you can often sign up for a Dividend Reinvestment Plan, or DRIP, directly with the dividend-paying company.
 Company-operated DRIPs allow investors to buy shares directly from the company, and in exchange, dividends are automatically reinvested in the company’s stock, sometimes at below-market prices.

-Those are the two most obvious benefits of dividend reinvesting: You can increase your position for free, without fees, and it’s automatic, so you don’t have to think about it.
+If you know how to reinvest dividends, then you know those are the two most obvious benefits of dividend reinvesting: You can increase your position for free, without fees, and it’s automatic, so you don’t have to think about it.

 If a stock is high quality and you plan to own it for a long time, dividend reinvestment is a great passive way to increase your exposure over time.
 Sure, you could collect the dividends and then manually invest them in something else, but a good habit that takes no effort is easier to keep up than one that takes a little effort.

-However, the third big reason to reinvest dividends, and the less obvious one, is actually the most powerful.
+However, the third big reason to know how to reinvest dividends, and the less obvious one, is actually the most powerful.
 It’s the power of compounding, the same action that makes compound interest so powerful.

 When you reinvest dividends, you increase the size of your investment, thus also increasing the dividends you’ll receive next time.
 So each reinvestment will be slightly larger than the last (assuming dividend payments don’t decrease).
 Just as with compound interest, you’ll be surprised how quickly those little additions can add up!